tcelovsky/rails-api-js-project/NOTES.md

     }
 ```

 15. Next, focus on delete list and delete list item functionality of the app.
-Navigate to listItem.js and add the following even listener to renderListItem() method:
+Navigate to listItem.js and add the following event listener to renderListItem() method:

 ```
 deleteButton.addEventListener('click', this.deleteListItem.bind(this))